Delta Environmental Consulting Management Manual

-When a client provides verbal instructions only, these are to be confirmed by email.
+When a client provides verbal instructions only, these are to be confirmed, in detail, by email.

 Design activities involve both design of methods and programs of work for use within the company and for specific client contracts.
 Design is frequently undertaken in these fields: